 The Trust recognises the importance of strong governance and has embarked on an internal review process of all tiers of governance.
 In line with national interpretation of the accountability framework, work has been undertaken to construct a robust local governing body within each academy school which links directly to the Trust Board and via its sub-committees.
-Full Terms of Reference for all tiers of governance has been developed and will be introduced for the 2019-20 academic year.
-This restructure also includes the introduction of an Audit Committee in compliance with the 2019 Academies Financial Handbook.
+Full Terms of Reference for all tiers of governance have been introduced.
+This restructure also includes the introduction of an Audit Committee, sitting within the Resources Committee, in compliance with the 2019 Academies Financial Handbook